lenesk/sokolova.dk/inversion-or-not-after-adverbs.md

 Often they extend the verb giving details about modality (a speakers' attitude to the sentence), e.g. degree of certanty (*desværre, ikke, næppe, gerne*), time (*bagefter, sommetider*), place (*hertil, deroppe*), logical relations (consequense: *derfor; reasoning: *nemlig*); pure manner of action (*hurtigt, effektivt, pludselig*).

-## Free and central adverbs in the main clause: Scenario 1.
+## Gategories of central adverbs

 In the Danish sentence, we should distinguish between free and central adverbs.
-There can be two scenarios of the word order in the main clause where the adverbs are optional fields.
-If we take adverbs out, the supplementary meaning will be affected, but the core of the sentence will remain the same.
-So how do we place the adverbs in the main clause?
-Let's analyse two possible scenarios.

-### Scenario 1: starting with a subject + verb1+ optional field

-> *Anne* (subject/doing person/thing) *drikker* (verb1) *altid* (adverb) *grøn te* (object) *hver morgen* (adverb of time). = Anne always drinks green tea every morning.

-This optional field right after the verb can be often immediately filled with an object (grøn te) or an adverb.

-> *Alex* (subject) *er* (verb 1) *også/altid/ikke/aldrig/sommetider/nogle gange/derfor* (adverb) *glad* for sine arbejdsopgaver.

-or

-> *Anna* (subject) *elsker* (verb 1) *selvfølgelig* (adverb) *at drikke* (verb 2) *grøn te* (object) *om morgenen* (free adverbs).

-Both free and central adverbs can fill the place of the optional field right of the verb in the formula according to Scenario 1 of the main clause: Subject+Verb1 + optional field.
-What is special about the central adverbs is that they in scenario 1 only come after the verb 1, while free adverbs may also come later in the sentence.
-So it is important to know which adverbs are central and come right after the verb 1, and which are free adverbs and more free citizens in the sentence, but often also choose the residence right after the verb 1.

-### Gategories of central adverbs:
+Free adverbs can appear in the middle, beginning or the end of the main sentence.
+The central adverbs belong to the fixed place.
+This place differs depending on whether it is a main or a subordinate clause.
+We will take both cases.
+The common central adverbs are:

 * adverbs of time: *altid* (never), *aldrig* (never), *tit/ofte* (often), *snart* (soon), *straks* (immediately/at once), *lige* (just/like in ‘just now’/'shortly', or 'very recently' or 'in a moment'), *allerede* (already), *sjældent* (seldom, rarely), *stadig*, *stadigvæk* (=still), *længe* (for a long time), *nogensinde* (ever);